Godzilla (dir. Gareth Edwards, 2014) – Humanity stands defenseless against monsters on a nuclear diet, rampaging through the city.

 movie back in 1998?
 Me neither.
 Gareth Edward’s reboot of 1954 Gojira succeeds in unearthly visual pandemonium, but could do with some Earth-bound connection.

 Monster movies – Pacific Rim, Mothra, Cloverfield – imperatively survive off scale.
 Director Gareth Edwards broke that very rule with his reflective debut feature Monsters and was rewarded with acclaim.
 His follow-up Godzilla is an entirely different beast.
-His take on the revered kaiju turns it up from jazz to eleven, with successive huge action sequences that involve not one but three giant monsters.
+His take on the revered kaiju turns it up from jazz to eleven, flaunting successive huge action sequences that involve not one but three giant monsters.

 As each 300-foot nuclear behemoth rises from the ocean, their bellows of rage tremble under skin.
 Shredding through buildings and trampling on puny humans, every inch of damage makes an impact.
 The sound design is seamless and the visuals, astounding.

 As a result, Godzilla stands out on stilts from the crowd of visually-accomplished blockbusters in Hollywood today.
-Characterisation however, take a back seat to the aesthetic awe.
+Characterisation however take a back seat to the aesthetic awe.
 An initial focus on the family tragedy veers expectations towards a more evocative and humanistic movie.
 Thus, disappointment ensues when it steers towards a destructive monster mash.

-Key characters suffer the lack of complexity, amounting to bland archetypes from a typical disaster film.
+Key characters suffer the lack of complexity, amounting to bland archetypes of a typical disaster film.
 The strikingly underused cast begins with Bryan Cranston, who is less of a lead than we are led to believe.
 His Joe Brody is the inevitable man of science whose good intentions are mistaken for mad theories.

 In their escape from the resulting mayhem, his military son Ford (Aaron Johnson) and wife Elle (Elizabeth Olsen) receive no better treatment as dully written archetypes with filler dialogue, the latter barely getting any screen time.
 Their empty personalities and trite motivations fail to skid past instinctual survival.